RobertoBochet/LocksmithUSB/README.md

 To make this magic happen, we use [bootc](https://github.com/containers/bootc).

-> Transactional, in-place operating system updates using OCI/Docker container images. bootc is the key component in a broader mission of bootable containers.
+> Transactional, in-place operating system updates using OCI/Docker container images.
+> bootc is the key component in a broader mission of bootable containers.

 ## Using

-If you want to build your personal **LocksmithUSB** I suggest to you forking this repository, so you can adapt it to your needs.
+If you want to build your personal **LocksmithUSB**,
+I suggest to you forking this repository, so you can adapt it to your needs.

 ### Build (locally)